 Director, Learning, Teaching, and Research Visual & Performing Arts Department | Vocal/Choral Music, Appleby College, ON

 How do you create a joyful teacher orientation experience that meets the needs of teachers from different disciplines, and with different levels of experience?
 How do you create a framework for continued, mission-aligned growth?
 A sense of belonging?
-We will share the successes and struggles of the Masters School’s New Faculty Experience, a 2 year program that supports new teachers through a coordinated program of orientation, coaching and observation, mentorship, and more!
+We will share the successes and struggles of the Masters School’s New Faculty Experience, a two-year program that supports new teachers through a coordinated program of orientation, coaching and observation, mentorship, and more!

 Director of Learning Initiatives, The Masters School, NY